allmaps/allmaps/apps/cli/README.md

 > - As a **Georeference Annotation**: the official [spec](https://iiif.io/api/georef/extension/georef/) that is part of the IIIF Framework.
 Multiple maps can be defined in an **Annotation Page** (see [spec](https://iiif.io/api/presentation/3.0/#2-resource-type-overview)).
 > - As a **Georeferenced Map**: the format Allmaps uses internally to describe a map (see [@allmaps/annotation](../../packages/annotation/)).
 >
-> In the CLI (and elsewhere in Allmaps) we often use 'Annotation' to denote either Georeference Annotation or an Annotation Page containing Georeference Annotations.
+> In the CLI (and elsewhere in Allmaps) we often use *Annotation* to denote either *Georeference Annotation* or an *Annotation Page* containing Georeference Annotations.
 >
 > For convenience, for all CLI commands where the input in one or more Georeference Annotations, the input can also be Georeferenced Maps, and vice versa!